ProThoughtDesign/Dicetrix/README.md

    - Rotate with ↺ ↻ buttons or Q/R keys (matrix-based rotation with wall kicks)
    - Soft drop with ⇊ button or S key (moves down one step)
    - Hard drop with ⇓ button or Space key (drops to lowest position)
-   - Touch the board directly for grid coordinate conversion
+   - Touch the board directly for precise grid coordinate interaction

 3. **Individual Die Physics** (The Innovation):
    - Pieces fall automatically based on difficulty timing (400-1200ms)